 Jo is so right that distractions take away from precious moments and exciting times with our families.
 When I say I want every day to feel like Christmas Eve it is because Christmas Eve has very little distractions.
 I’m not exhausted from work, I’m not thinking about a mile long “to do” list.
 It is just simple and joyful.
 So if we want every day to feel Christmas Eve, we have to get rid of some distractions.
 Let’s look up at what we have in front of us, and give it our all.

 2. Focus Less on Stuff and more on Experiences.

 What makes the holidays so special for kids and adults is all of the experiences that the whole family can be apart of.
-There are Christmas lights to see, performances at school and in the community, there are special activities that young and old alike can be apart of.
+There are Christmas lights to see, and performances at school and in the community.
+Plus. there are special activities that young and old alike can be apart of.
 We all can find things to do together.
 But then after Christmas, its like all those magical experiences go away.
 So let’s be intentional about creating these memories together and focus less on all the stuff.
 Think big or small with these experiences.
 It could be a family vacation, or a picnic in the park.
 Maybe family game night every Friday or a visit to the local theater.
-I promise you that these moments will last longer than any toy, video game or “to do” list ever will.
+I promise you that these moments will last for years to come!
+Longer than any toy, video game or “to do” list ever will.
 Just like those Christmas Eve memories do.

 Two ideas can go a long way and I am determined to give more energy and time into these things in the future.
-We can make every day meaningful.
-We can make every day intentional.
+Let’s make every day meaningful.
+Let’s make every day intentional.